HazyResearch/KGEmb/README.md

 ## Examples

-We provide example scripts with hyper-parameters for WN18RR and FB237 in the examples/ folder.
+We provide example scripts with hyper-parameters for WN18RR in the examples/ folder.

 ## Citation